avengers-p11/Documentation/VCS Design + POC/Branching Strategy/Feature Branch/README.md

    ```
 4. **Open a pull request (PR)**:
    Submit the feature branch for review and approval before merging.
-   specific reviewer can only access and also have the authority to merge
+   specific reviewer can only access and also have the authority to merge through UI

 6. **Code review and testing**:
    Collaborate with the team to review and ensure quality.